 Green Schoolyards America inspires and enables communities to enrich their school grounds and use them to improve children’s well-being, learning and play while contributing to the ecological health and resilience of their cities.

 Public school districts are one of the largest landowners in almost every city and town across the United States and around the world.
-In the United States alone, over 132,000 public and private schools serve more than 55 million pre-kindergarten to 12th grade students every day, and collectively manage an estimated 2 million acres of land.
+Across the United States, over 98,000 public schools serve more than 50 million pre-kindergarten to 12th grade students every day, and collectively manage an estimated 2 million acres of land.
 Choices made by school districts about how they manage their landscapes profoundly impact their city and generations of local residents whose perspectives are shaped through daily, outdoor experiences at school.

 Green Schoolyards America envisions a future in which public school grounds are used strategically to improve the well-being of children, their communities, and the urban environment at the same time.
 To achieve this, we are working toward the following outcomes: